Market Analysts see PureCycle Technologies Inc. [PCT] gaining to $45. Time to buy?

 Sponsored

-We remain confident in our people, our technology, and our long term growth strategy.
-We believe ‘s report from a short selling firm is primarily designed to drive down the stock price in order to serve the short seller’s economic interests.
-We believe PureCycle is well-positioned to continue executing on its strategy to drive long term growth and enhanced value for shareholders.

-It opened the trading session at $19.21, the shares rose to $19.4199 and dropped to $13.55, the range by which the price of stock traded the whole day.
-The daily chart for PCT points out that the company has recorded 48.76% gains over the past six months.
-However, it is still -51.95% lower than its most recent low trading price.
+PureCycle Technologies Inc. represents 115.59 million in outstanding shares, while the company has a total market value of $1.46 billion with the latest information.
+PCT stock price has been found in the range of $12.3506 to $15.44.

-If we look at the average trading volume of 706.63K shares, PCT reached to a volume of 10985974 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 909.54K shares, PCT reached a trading volume of 2050851 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about PureCycle Technologies Inc. [PCT]: